The Wild Flower Society

 Those members maintaining a cumulative list of plants they have seen need only send a list of additions each year.
 This may be submitted as an e-mail attachment.

-With the agreement of their Branch Secretary, members who are competent botanists and who don’t have time to do two annual record books or achieve large totals, might be able to record plants in flower cumulatively from the outset, with the option of seeking approval for moving on to Valhalla later.
+With the agreement of their Branch Secretary, members who are competent botanists may be allowed to record plants in flower cumulatively from the outset, with the option of seeking approval for moving on to Valhalla at a later date.
 Exceptionally competent botanists may be allowed to record plants not in flower from the outset.

 Recording by junior members